Amulya1422/Ethavax4/README.md

 4. Then deploy the contract.
 5. Then verify it and run and deploy the contract on remix chaginng the environment variable to injected provider.

+### Functions
+1. Minting: The contract owner can mint new Degen tokens and allocate them to specific addresses.
+2. Burning: Users can burn their own Degen tokens to reduce the token supply.
+3. Transferring Tokens: Users can transfer Degen tokens to other addresses, provided they have a sufficient balance.
+4. Redeeming Items: Users can redeem Degen tokens for items available in the store.
+Each item has a specific redemption amount associated with it.
+5. Store Information: The contract provides a function to display the available items in the store.

 ## Authors